 So when the latest nighttime skincare trend started popping up all over the shelves – overnight face masks – I thought it might be time to try something new.

 This homemade overnight face mask (also called a sleeping mask) came out of my desire to stop waking up with dehydrated skin.
-It has a creamy consistency that helps your skin retain moisture while you sleep.
-For me, this mask actually stays in place throughout the night.
+It has a thick consistency that helps your skin retain moisture while you sleep.
+And for me, this mask actually stays in place throughout the night.

 Certain foods left on your skin all night can promote bacterial growth, and caustic ingredients like lemon juice can cause chemical burns.
 For your own safety, please don’t follow an overnight mask recipe that includes lemon juice or tomatoes.